RJRowland93/rjrowland/content/thoughts/build-a-tech/index.md

 description: Recreate the tech and tools you work with to have a better understanding of how they work
 ---

+## Infrastructure

-- git
+- distributed system
 - proxy
-- webpack
 - webserver
 - dns

+## Tools

+- git
+- webpack
 - react
-- distributed system
+- redux